awslabs/amazon-sagemaker-workshop/README.md

 2. In your notebook instance, click the **New** button on the right and select **Folder**.
 3. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'video-game-sales'.
 4. Click the folder to enter it.
-5. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'video-game-sales.ipynb' from the folder on your computer where you downloaded this GitHub repository.
+5. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'video-game-sales-xgboost.ipynb' from the folder on your computer where you downloaded this GitHub repository.
 Then click the blue **Upload** button that appears in the notebook next to the file name.
 6. You are now ready to begin the notebook:  click the notebook's file name to open it.
 7. In the ```bucket = '<your_s3_bucket_name_here>'``` code line, paste the name of the S3 bucket you created in Module 1 to replace ```<your_s3_bucket_name_here>```.
 The code line should now read similar to ```bucket = 'smworkshop-john-smith'```.
 Do NOT paste the entire path (s3://.......), just the bucket name.
 8. If you are familiar with Jupyter notebooks, you can skip this step.
 Otherwise, please expand the instructions below.